mdn/content/files/en-us/web/api/subtlecrypto/derivekey/index.md

 ### X25519 derived shared key

-This example is much the same as the example above, except that it uses keys generated using the X25519 algorithm rather than ECDH, and it is a live example.

 In this example Alice and Bob each generate an X25519 key pair, then exchange public keys.
 They then each use `deriveKey()` to derive a shared AES key from their own private key and each other's public key.
-Their respective AES keys can encrypt and decrypt messages send between them.
+They can use this shared key to encrypt and decrypt messages they exchange.

 #### HTML

-First we define an HTML {{HTMLElement("input")}} for user to enter the plaintext message that Alice will send.
+First we define an HTML {{HTMLElement("input")}} that you will use to enter the plaintext message that "Alice" will send.
-This is followed by another two elements for displaying the cyphertext after Alice has encypted the plain text with her derived private key, and for displaying the text after Bob has decrypted it with his derived private key.
+This is followed by another two elements for displaying the ciphertext after Alice has encrypted the plaintext with her copy of the secret key, and for displaying the text after Bob has decrypted it with his copy of the secret key.

 At the end is a button that the user can click to start the encryption process.